omigroup/media/README.md

 - The group meets on the second Tuesday every month at 15:30 - 16:30 UTC (24:00 Format)
 - We track our active tickets with our [Github Projects Kanban Backlog](../../projects/1?add_cards_query=is%3Aopen)
 - We organize our backlog with intent using github [Milestones](../../milestones) which makes it easier to track progress based on desired outcomes and objectives.
-- We discuss our efforts using [github discussions](../../discussions)
+- We discuss our efforts using [github discussions](../../discussions).
+This is where we have all of our major discussions, and it is the preferred method of communicating ideas and asking questions.
+- We also have a [# OMI-Media discord channel](https://discord.gg/FkkjWGW7Nw), for general chatter, but not ideal for planning.
 - Any questions?
 Contact the designated working group lead(s) Shirley (LMB | LittleMissBold on Discord / @pcsmgnt on Github) or Evo (@evo on Discord and @lightlodges on github) or Jesse (mrmetaverse#0001 on discord / @mrmetaverse on github).

 Our Commitments: